sawantomkar013/e-commerce-system/doc/local-setup.md

     With the dependencies extracted, you can now start the Redis and Kafka servers using the provided batch files.

     * **Start Redis Server**
-        Open a new terminal and run the following script to start the Redis server:
+        Open a new Command Prompt terminal and run the following script to start the Redis server:

         ```bash
         start-redis.bat
         ```

     * **Start Kafka Services & Consumers**
-        Open a separate terminal and run this batch file.
+        Open a separate Command Prompt terminal and run this batch file.
 It will launch the Zookeeper server, Kafka broker, and three Kafka Consumer instances for the following topics:
         * `orders.created.pending`
         * `orders.created.confirmed`
         * `orders.created.shipped`